mojaloop/business-operations-framework-docs/docs/src/guide/SecurityBC.md

 - we are using "granted" as our relation in our current implementation
 - we use PATCH instead of PUT since PATCH works as a bulk create and/or delete

-### How to call the standard Keto API to check authorization
+### How to call the standard Keto API to check authorization?
 Checking to see if a user has authorisation for a priveledge or permission is managed by th API gateway, and if necessary can be checked by each bounded context.

 Here is an example of the Keto API call used to check for a users authorisation based on a permission/privilege.